maziac/binary-file-viewer/design/overall.md

 # Custom Parser Files

-The custom parser files are held in the extensions './parsers' directory.
+The custom parser file folders are configurable in the preferences.
+Several folders can be set.
 There is a file watcher that checks for new/changed files and reads them.

-The parser files are executed in a safe environment so that they can't do any harm.
+The parser files are executed in a safe environment ('vmRunInNewContext') so that they can't do any harm.

 The files are read in when saved by the 'ParserSelect' static class.
-It does a first check by executing them to find any errors and report to the user in the 'PROBLEMS' area of vscode.
+It does a first check by executing them to find any errors and to report to the user in the 'PROBLEMS' area of vscode.

 The files contain 2 major sections.
 - registerFileType